 Most commonly, national tax authorities require as a rule paper documents and original wet ink signatures.
-Although solutions for digital alternatives exist and are issued by the legislator, they are not always accepted by the tax authorities or they are complementary to physical documents or they can only be submitted for a limited range of procedures.
+Although solutions for digital alternatives exist and are allowed by the legislator, they are not always accepted by the tax authorities or they are complementary to physical documents or they can only be submitted for a limited range of procedures.
 With regards to certificates of residence, the majority of the markets indicate that only paper documents are issued, but on the acceptance side most authorities seem to accept electronic copies from foreign residents.
+Feedback from cross-border service providers confirm that the directions of digitalisation attempts by individual country authorities diverge to a great extent and that without common standards for tax processing the solutions introduced at national level will not be interoperable or even compatible.
+There are already examples today when a digital format of a tax-related document (e.g. certificate of residence) is not accepted by tax authorities in other countries.

 Because of the COVID-19 pandemic many jurisdictions have relaxed the requirements for withholding tax procedures: tax authorities have exceptionally accepted electronic (scanned) documents and / or signatures, either in all cases or for foreign investors only.
+This helped, even if temporarily the use of digital processes.
 In some markets the relaxation consisted only of allowing delayed submission of paper documents or delayed payments.
 Independently from the pandemic, initiatives for digitalisation of the processes have been observed in Europe, but they have not brought significative efficiencies due to limited scope and to the different models followed by the countries.
 A significant contribution to digitalisation is likely to result from a common European Union standard and scheme for digital signatures that would allow for wider acceptability.
 At the moment, private individuals from most countries are also not able to use accepted services for qualified electronic signatures as per the eIDAS regulation.
+Considering the positive effect of some of the COVID-19-related relaxations of paper-based requirements such new rules could be made permanent in order to promote digital processing.